asifalix/accuknox-help/docs_sample/getting-started/workspace-manager.md

 ## Workspace Manager in AccuKnox
-In Workspace Manager, user can perform various tasks such as managing users and roles, onboard cluster and adding third-party integrations etc. The workspace manager has 4 subsections.
-These four sections are:

- 1. User Management
+The workspace manager allows enterprise users to manage their multi-tenant clusters, user and user onboarding, onboard new clusters and manage enterprise integrations.

+With workspace manager one can,

+ 1. Manage Users and their onboarding
- 2. Role-Based Access Control
+ 2. Enable / Disable or create granular Role-Based Access Controls (RBAC)
- 3. Onboard Cluster
+ 3. Onboard New Clusters
- 4. Channel Integrations
+ 4. Configure Channel Integrations